Ushisha/yogalab-blog/README.md

 # YogaLab Blog

-This is a blog built with Next.js and Markdown
+This is a blog site built with Next.js useing Markdown to easily format postings vertually.

 ### Screenshot